 - commodity producers underestimate the potential of green markets

-- the regional lacks good examples of green industries.
+- the region lacks good examples of green industries.

 What is a green economy?

-The UNEP’s Green Economy Report (2011) defines a green economy as “an economy that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities”.
+The Green Economy Report of the United Nations Environment Programme defines a green economy as “an economy that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities” (Towards a Green Economy – Pathways to Sustainable Development and Poverty Eradication UNEP 2011).

 A green economy can be seen as an economic paradigm that drives growth, income and jobs, without compromising the natural capital of ecosystems and biodiversity.
 A green economy favours economic development that can protect the natural capital, increase resource efficiency and promote sustainable consumption.